Ankle Strapping

 • short-term help while strength and balance improve

-Most ankle strapping uses rigid strapping tape because it gives firmer control than elastic tape.
+Most ankle strapping uses rigid strapping tape.
+Rigid tape gives firmer control than elastic tape.
 A 38 mm roll suits many ankles, while 50 mm may suit larger ankles or bigger builds.
-Narrow tape such as 25 mm often creates more local pressure without giving enough coverage for the ankle.
+Narrow tape, such as 25 mm tape, can create more local pressure without giving enough ankle coverage.

-Some clinicians also add a light elastic over-wrap to secure the tape and provide mild compression.
+Some clinicians add a light elastic over-wrap to secure the tape and provide mild compression.
 If you are comparing tape types, see our guide to kinesiology tape vs rigid tape.
-In some cases, an ankle brace may be a better option if you need reusable support across multiple sessions each week.
+In some cases, an ankle brace may be more practical if you need reusable support across several sessions each week.

 Ankle strapping figure 6 applied by physiotherapist for lateral ankle support